icon-project/documentation/score/audit-checklist.md

 ```

 ### Fixed SCORE Infomation
-SCORE's critical information can not be changed since it was first installed.
-In case of IRC2 token SCORE, name, sysmbol and decimals should not be changed; for other SCORE, name must not be changed.
+SCORE's critical information should not be changed once it has been deployed.
+In case of IRC2 token SCORE, `name`, `symbol` and `decimals` should not be changed; for other SCOREs, `name` must not be changed.

+IRC token type must be fixed once deployed as well.
+For example, IRC2 token SCORE should not be updated to IRC3 tokens, and IRC2 token should not be updated to non-IRC SCORE.
 ```python
 @external(readonly=True)
 def name(self) -> str: